 Invasive Removal and Native Plantings

 Volunteers can help us to eradicate other non-native plants as well.
 A few times per year, our Urban Forester will host an event at a local park or other area that needs attention.
 You can be assured a fun day that will give you a great workout, useful knowledge, and a chance to meet your neighbors.
-For the past several years, during Earth Month, we have held these events at Snyder Park in an effort to remove the ___________________________.
+For the past several years, during Earth Month, we have held these events at Snyder Park in an effort to manually remove invasive species.
 These events generally require a great amount of physical exertion.
 Please check event details to determine whether participation is right for you.

 Waterway and Beach Cleanups